Hoodslam: Style and characteristics

 According to Khandaghabadi, Hoodslam, unlike traditional professional wrestling, is a form of performance art: because the wrestlers do not need to appeal to a young audience and do not have to pretend that their act is real, they can unleash their creativity in a more sophisticated way, simultaneously demonstrating their athleticism and poking fun at the absurdity of professional wrestling.
-Hoodslam wrestler A.J.
-Kirsch states that the tagline of the event, "This Is Real," is a tongue-in-cheek reference to the obvious absurdity of the show, which features wrestlers dressed as popular video game characters Ken and Ryu, as well as an "invisible" wrestler, Charlie Chaplin, whom the real wrestlers pretend to battle.
-Unlike the characters and story lines, however, the physical prowess of the performers is real, and their moves are difficult and dangerous.
+Hoodslam wrestler Broseph Joe Brody states that the tagline of the event, "This Is Real", is a tongue-in-cheek reference to the obvious absurdity of the show, which features wrestlers dressed as popular video game characters Ken and Ryu, as well as an "invisible" wrestler, Charlie Chaplin, whom the real wrestlers pretend to battle.
+Unlike the characters and storylines, however, the physical prowess of the performers is real, and their moves are difficult and dangerous.

-As the show unfolds, the performers chant, "fuck the fans," which, according to O.J.
+As the show unfolds, the performers chant, "fuck the fans", which, according to O.J.
 Patterson, is a "unifying war chant" that functions as "part reminder not to take things too seriously and part demand for hedonistic excess."

+Unlike other professional wrestling shows which play recorded music, Hoodslam frequently features a house band playing live music.
+Additionally, Hoodslam plays commentary for the matches over the house sound system.
+While the professional wrestlers take an intermission during the show, it's not unusual for a burlesque act to perform.

+In addition to referencing a diverse array of pop-culture characters (besides Ryu and Ken, characters that have featured in Hoodslam include Mortal Kombat's Sub Zero, Johnny "Drinko" Butabi (a reference to the 1998 film A Night at the Roxbury), and Juiced Lee (Bruce Lee)), parodies of other professional wrestlers are frequent in Hoodslam.
+Hoodslam shows have featured Pooh Jack (A parody of New Jack crossed with Winnie the Pooh), Prawn Cena (John Cena), the tag team of Stoner U (Rick Scott Stoner and Scott Rick Stoner, parodies of the Scott and Rick Steiner, the Steiner Brothers) and Thicc Martel (a parody of "the Model" Rick Martel).

 Notable performers

-Many former WWE and ECW wrestlers have made appearances at Hoodslam: since 2013, Brian Kendrick, Paul London, Sinn Bodhi, Shelly Martinez, Gangrel, Sonny Onoo, Drake Younger and Mustafa Saed have performed on the Hoodslam stage.
+Although local talent are the primary focus of Hoodslam shows, many former WWE and ECW wrestlers have made appearances at Hoodslam since 2013; amongst them have been Brian Kendrick, Paul London, Sinn Bodhi, Shelly Martinez, Gangrel, Sonny Onoo, Lita and Mustafa Saed.

-Other current AEW, WWE, and independent personnel who have appeared at Hoodslam include: Peter Avalon, Leva Bates, Shotzi Blackheart, MVP, Joey Ryan, and Christina Von Eerie.
+Additionally, a number of performers such as Drake Younger and Shotzi Blackheart graduated from working in Hoodslam to advancing their careers into WWE.